 When playing as the defense in Madden, it can sometimes be frustrating trying to successfully stop the momentum of your opponent’s offensive drive.
 The opponent seems to have an answer for every play you call and every move you make.

-It can seem like no matter how good your cover your man, someone gets open on the other side of the field.
+It can seem like no matter how well you cover your man, someone gets open on the other side of the field.
 It can feel like the offensive ball carrier gets a bit of a lucky fall and passes the first down marker despite initially being hit before it.
-Maybe one of your defensive backs just committed pass interference at the worst possible time, giving the offense a brand new fresh set of downs.
+Maybe one of your defensive backs just committed pass interference at the worst possible time, giving the offense a brand-new fresh set of downs.

 Alternatively, maybe you find yourself trailing on the scoreboard late in the game and just need to get the ball back as fast as you can to have a chance to pull out the victory.